Woody Durham: Awards and honors

-The UNC Chapel Hill gave Durham several awards in addition to those listed above.
+The University of North Carolina at Chapel Hill gave Durham several awards in addition to those listed above.
 For Durham's contributions to the UNC Tar Heels men's golf program, the program inducted him into their A.E.
 Finley Order of Merit.
 He was named North Carolina Sportscaster of the Year thirteen times, last winning the award in 2009.
 During the 2002 ACC men's basketball tournament, Durham was presented with the Marvin "Skeeter" Francis award for his services to the ACC.
 He was inducted into the North Carolina Association of Broadcasters in 2004 and the North Carolina Sports Hall of Fame on May 19, 2005.

 An endowed professorship made in Durham's name, the Woody Durham Distinguished Professorship Fund, was also established in 2005.
 This professorship was created to seek out deserving new faculty members for UNC Chapel Hill's Department of Communication.
 Durham received the Curt Gowdy Media Award for his contributions to basketball during the Naismith Memorial Basketball Hall of Fame Enshrinement Ceremony in September 2015.
 A presentation honoring Durham receiving the Curt Gowdy Media Award was held in the Smith Center on February 17, 2016, during halftime of the Duke/UNC Chapel Hill men's basketball game.

 Durham was named a Town Treasure, an award honoring exceptional citizens of Chapel Hill and Carrboro, North Carolina, by the Chapel Hill Historical Society for his work with fundraising efforts around the city of Chapel Hill.

 Durham was elected to the National Sports Media Association Hall of Fame on January 16, 2018.
 He was formally inducted to the Hall during NSMA's fifty-ninth Award Weekend on June 25, 2018, in Winston-Salem, North Carolina.
 Durham is one of only two play-by-play announcers to be in inducted in the NSMA Hall of Fame; the other being Larry Munson.
 Wes Durham, who accepted Durham's Hall of Fame award on Durham's behalf, told the Winston-Salem Journal about the establishment of the Woody Durham College Voice Award, also presented during the Award Weekend.
 Founded by the NSMA, UNC-CH, and Learfield Sports, the award honors college broadcasters.